 - Conference registration fees (up to $500)

 - Please read the requirements and application processes carefully – they are located on the Travel Stipend page.

 SGPP main campus Junior and senior students may apply for a textbook scholarship through the UA bookstore.
 The textbook scholarship includes up to $250 to be used on textbooks at the UA bookstore for one semester.

 SGPP majors may receive a stipend for housing if they have secured a summer internship in Washington, D.C.

 Application details and deadline on the Washington, D.C.
 Housing Stipend page.

 English Teaching Certification

 SGPP has funding available to sponsor junior and senior students in our dept to attend an academic seminar program in Washington D.C.
-The January 2021 Inauguration Academic Seminar will be entirely virtual.
+The May 2021 National Security Seminar will be entirely virtual.
 While this program will not count for academic credit, it is a great opportunity to learn more about the political process and learn how national leaders address important issues.

 Do you have an idea for an activity or program that could use SGPP funding?
 Make a suggestion for using SGPP program fees.